-A one-week timed essay, sat in May or June, in which each candidate answers two 2,500-word essay questions chosen from 9.
+A one-week timed essay, sat in May or June, in which each candidate answers two 2,500-word essay questions chosen from 9. whether the captions for images/figures in our dissertation count towards the word count or

-or

-An essay, or essay and book review, of up to 5,000 words (including footnotes and endnotes, but not including bibliographies) by 12 noon on Thursday 2nd Week.
+An essay, or essay and book review, of up to 5,000 words (including footnotes and endnotes, but not including bibliographies) by 12 noon on Thursday 0th Week of Trinity Term.